DataDog/hiring-engineers/answers.md

 At the end of the POC we will have:
 	1. Set up a Vagrant Ubuntu Environment
-	2. Collect Metrics (memory and processor utilization, database uptime, ect) on our environment
+	2. Collect Metrics (memory and processor utilization, database uptime, etc) on our environment
 	3. Visualize these metrics to gain insights
 	4. Set up alerting conditions
 	5. Instrument our Flask application